luisbernardinello/azurejay/README.md

 #### How to run app.
 Using Docker with PostgreSQL.

 - Install Docker Desktop
-- Run `docker compose up --build`
+- Run `docker-compose up --build`
-- Run `docker compose down` to stop all services
+- Run `docker-compose down` to stop all services

 #### How to run tests.